top of page

 How Games Are Becoming Relevant

-The most important factor that determines if games can be art will be time.
+The most important factor that determines the position of video games as an art will be time.
 But compared to other art forms, video games are an art form still in their infancy.
 It has been just a few decades since the industry has taken off.

 However, early signs indicate that time will grant the title of art to games.

 For instance, take a look at the number of people who still play Mario and Tetris.
 These games were released decades ago.
-The games that were inspired by Mario and Tetris have better visuals and more features.
+The games that were inspired by Mario and Tetris have better art in their games and more features.
 Yet, some choose to play these classics.

 Then, there is the emulation community - a community that creates software that emulates past consoles (like an N64) so you can play games from that generation (like Super Mario 64) on your current device (your smartphone or PC.)